Nadav-Zohar/nodeJS-Project-nadav/README.md

 ```

 - You will need to provide a token to get an answer from this api
-- You will need to be the registered user or Admin to get an answer from this api
+- You will need to be the registered user to get an answer from this api

 ### Cards API